Hawkuletz/c_static_experiment/README.md

 "this" in plain C (one has to have the corresponding struct passed as an argument to the method).

-This is only "proof-of-concept" to settle an argument, nothing more.
+This is only "proof-of-concept", to show how it can be done.

 Build with GNU make